 How do surfaces with granules affect our environment?

 The use of granules on artificial turf and fall protection contributes to increased microplastics in the environment.
-When it rains or when snow melts on artificial turf or a fall protection surface, hazardous substances can leach out of the material.
+When it rains or when snow melts on artificial turf or a fall protection surface, hazardous substances can leak out of the material.
 There is a risk that the substances will spread in the environment and that they will reach our treatment plants.
 Therefore, the use of granules can contribute to the increased presence of substances that are hazardous to our health and the environment.